Princess Beatrice: Duties and appointments

+Upon the accession of Charles III, her position in the line of succession made Beatrice eligible to be appointed a Counsellor of State.
+In this role she can potentially carry out official duties while the Sovereign is abroad or unwell.

 Personal life

 Early relationships

-In 2006, Beatrice was briefly in a relationship with Paolo Liuzzo, an American whose previous charge for assault and battery caused controversy at the time.
+In 2006, Princess Beatrice briefly dated Paolo Liuzzo, an Italo-American whose previous charge for assault and battery caused controversy at the time.
 For ten years, until July 2016, she was in a relationship with Virgin Galactic businessman Dave Clark.